 The list of authors should include all those who can legitimately claim authorship.
 This is all those who:

-drafted the article or revised it critically for important intellectual content,
+Drafted the article or revised it critically for important intellectual content,

-approved the version to be published.
+Approved the version to be published,

-Authors should meet the conditions of all of the points above.
 Each author should have participated sufficiently in the work to take public responsibility for appropriate portions of the content.

+Authors should meet the conditions of all of the points above.
 When a large, multicentre group has conducted the work, the group should identify the individuals who accept direct responsibility for the manuscript.
 These individuals should fully meet the criteria for authorship.

 Acquisition of funding, collection of data, or general supervision of the research group alone does not constitute authorship, although all contributors who do not meet the criteria for authorship should be listed in the Acknowledgments section.
 Please refer to the International Committee of Medical Journal Editors (ICMJE) authorship guidelines for more information on authorship.

-All contributors who do not meet the criteria for authorship should be listed in an ‘Acknowledgements’ section.
+All contributors who do not meet the criteria for authorship should be listed in an ‘Acknowledgments’ section.
 Examples of those who might be acknowledged include a person who provided purely technical help, writing assistance, or a department chair who provided only general support.
 Authors should disclose whether they had any writing assistance and identify the entity that paid for this assistance.

 It is the policy of Innovations to require a declaration of conflicting interests from all authors enabling a statement to be carried within the paginated pages of all published articles.